sbourdelin/linux/Documentation/admin-guide/cgroup-v2.rst

 normal scheduling policy and absolute bandwidth allocation model for realtime scheduling policy.

+Cycles distribution is based, by default, on a temporal base and it does not account for the frequency at which tasks are executed.
+The (optional) utilization clamping support allows to enforce a minimum bandwidth, which should always be provided by a CPU, and a maximum bandwidth, which should never be exceeded by a CPU.

 WARNING: cgroup2 doesn't yet support control of realtime processes and the cpu controller can only be enabled when all RT processes are in the root cgroup.
 Be aware that system management software may already